solargrammars/solargrammars.github.io/_posts/2017-01-04-color-gates.md

-In that sense, we can see a good opportunity for the gating mechanism: if we are currently trying to obtain a vector representation for a word in a sentence, lets say the adjective `breakable` but such world does not have a pretrained vector associated, would it be great if the gating mechanism put more weight into the character level representation, which could
+In that sense, we can see a good opportunity for the gating mechanism: if we are currently trying to obtain a vector representation for a word in a sentence, let's say the adjective `breakable` but such world does not have a pretrained vector associated, would it be great if the gating mechanism put more weight into the character level representation, which could